gemechis-elias/gemechis-elias/README.md

 ## About Me

-🚀 I love diving into the world of Mobile technologies, AWS, and Backend development.
+🚀 I love Mobile technologies, doing it since 2019 GC. my goal is to be one of the best Mobile App Engineer in the country :)

-🌐 I believe in the power of open source and strive to make contributions that positively impact the community.
+🌐 I believe in the power of open source and strive to make contributions that positively impact the tech community.

 ### Let's Build the Future Together! 🚀